T. E. B. Clarke: Early life

+The gold mining company Ernest had been working for then offered him an opportunity to move to their London office, enabling him to return to England with his young family.
+They sailed from South Africa, the first ship to leave the country following the end of the Boer War.
+Upon arriving in England, Ernest purchased a house in Watford, where Madeline gave birth to their third and final child, Thomas Ernest Bennett Clarke.

+Always known as "Tibby", Clarke attended Charterhouse School and Clare College, Cambridge, where he studied law for a year before departing after he was caught impersonating a proctor and booking students for being out after dark without a cap and gown.
+He then visited Australia, New Zealand, San Francisco, and Canada, returning to England to work as a journalist for, in succession, the Hardware Trade Journal, the weekly magazine Answers, and The Daily Sketch tabloid newspaper.
+After gaining temporary employment as a publicity officer for the W. S. Crawford Advertising Agency in the late 1920s, he came into contact with the film industry for the first time.

+Film career

-Clarke's scripts always feature careful logical development from a slightly absurd premise to a farcical conclusion.
+Clarke's first screen credit was for heavily modifying the script of For Those in Peril in 1944, followed by proper contributions to The Halfway House (1944) and Johnny Frenchman (1945).
+His scripts always featured careful logical development from a slightly absurd premise to a farcical conclusion.
 In 1952, he was awarded a Best Original Screenplay Oscar for his script for The Lavender Hill Mob, making him one of just a handful of Britons to receive this award.
 He continued to work as a scriptwriter after Ealing ceased production, his later contributions including Sons and Lovers and the Disney film The Horse Without a Head.

 Clarke was also a novelist and writer of non-fiction, but presented at least one fictional work as fact.
-His book Murder at Buckingham Palace (1981) purports to tell the story of a hushed-up murder in the Royal residence in 1935.
+His book Murder at Buckingham Palace (1981) purports to tell the story of a hushed-up murder at the Royal residence in 1935.
 Despite its including 'documentary' photographs, there is no external evidence that the book is anything but pure fiction.
 For The Blue Lamp (1950) he drew on his experience as a war reserve constable with the Metropolitan Police during the Second World War.

 He was awarded the OBE in 1952.
 He was the subject of This Is Your Life in 1960 when he was surprised by Eamonn Andrews at the BBC Television Theatre.